kedabdure/snake_bnb/README.md

 Wondering how this compares to our full, commercial [MongoDB for Python for Developers course](https://training.talkpython.fm/courses/explore_mongodb_for_python_developers_course/mongodb-for-python-for-developers-featuring-orm-odm-mongoengine)?
 This course is a brief introduction and 2.0 hours long.
 The full MongoDB course covers much more, in greater depth and is 7 hours of content.

 Think of this course as the appetizer to prepare you for the main course.
 That said, the demo materials and majority of the content is unique to this course.

+# MongoEngine

+## MongoEngine
+* is an Object-Document Mapper (ODM) for MongoDB in Python.
+Similar to how SQLAlchemy works with relational databases, MongoEngine allows developers to work with MongoDB in a more Pythonic way by mapping Python classes to MongoDB documents.